Skip to content

 $ meson compile -C build

-If you want to improve the development experience, you can directly link the ReOxide decompile binary to your Ghidra installation like this:
+If you want to improve the development experience, you can directly link the ReOxide decompile binary to your Ghidra installation:

 sh